It4innovations/hyperqueue/README.md

   In cluster mode, Snakemake submits each Snakemake job as one job into SLURM/PBS.
 If your jobs are too small, you will have to manually aggregate them to avoid exhausting SLURM/PBS resources.
 Manual job aggregation is often quite arduous and since the aggregation is static, it might also waste resources because of poor load balancing.

   If you use HQ, you will not have to aggregate jobs.
-You can submit millions of (almost) arbitrarily small qjobs to HQ
+You can submit millions of small[*] qjobs to HQ
     and it will take care of assigning them dynamically to individual SLURM/PBS jobs and workers.

+    [*] small = makespan from hundreds of ms.

 * **How many qjobs may I submit into HQ?**